Jaffyyyyyy/CTRL-ALT-ELITE_WST_Project/OtoPila/README.md

 ## Contributing

 This is a demo project; contributions are welcome.
 Keep it dependency-light and avoid adding build steps unless necessary.
 Match existing code style and prefer small, focused changes.

+## AI Assistance

+AI assistance was used for the following:
+- Refactoring and implementing of scripts through Learning Agent CHATGPT
+- Grammar for READ.me